exadel-inc/esl/src/modules/esl-base-element/README.md

 - `connected` - readonly marker, true if element connected and base `connectedCallback` executed

 Attributes:
-- `connectedCallback` - called when element appends to the DOM
+- `connectedCallback` - called when the element is appended to the DOM
-- `disconnectedCallback` - called when element is disconnected from the DOM
+- `disconnectedCallback` - called when the element is disconnected from the DOM
-- `attributeChangeCallback` - called when observed attribute has changed
+- `attributeChangeCallback` - called when the observable attribute is changed

 - `$$cls` - check or change element CSS classes (uses CSSClassUtils)
 - `$$attr` - check or change element attributes
 - `$$fire` - dispatch event with `esl:` prefix

-### Element decorators:
+### Element decorators
 Works for both `ESLBaseElement` and `ESLMixinElement`.

  - `@attr` - to map string type property to HTML attribute.
  - `@boolAttr` - to map boolean property to HTML boolean (marker) attribute state.
  - `@jsonAttr` - to map object property to HTML attribute using JSON format to serialize / deserialize value.

-Use `@prop` decorator to override property that was created via `@attr`, `@boolAttr` or `@jsonAttr` on the parent level with non attribute accessor value.
+Use the `@prop` decorator to override a property created via `@attr`, `@boolAttr` or `@jsonAttr` at the parent level with non-attribute accessor value.

 ### Base Example